 Where are all those other single moms?
 Where are these other 50% I’ve heard about?
 Is it true that out of all the social circles I flutter, I’m the only one single (out on a limb)?
 The girl who picked Mr. Safe guy is alone on a damn single mom divorced limb!
 What hogwash!
 I demand a recount, Florida!
 These figures can’t be right!

 If the statistic is so favoring of failure, why do I feel like the only one going through this?
 (In real life.
 Tabloid divorces are disqualified as they are not relative to social circles in which I flutter.)
 I grew up with the D word changing my family landscape quite regularly.
 In fact, it is much harder to find anyone in my family one generation (and more) up who haven’t been divorced.
 History tells me that I shouldn’t be alone in this too.

 So please.
 Someone explain to me why the hell all my friends are still married?
 Why I’m on this limb alone?

 I guess I walked out here of my own free will.
-I made the decision.
-Not only did I break from my marriage, I broke from my precious social position.
+I made a decision.
+Not only did I break from my marriage, but I also broke from my precious social position.
 I alienated myself.
 That’s one way to look at it…

 I also took a giant, courageous step for divorced-mom-kind.
 A big step towards taking my life back.
 I dusted off many facets of my dusty diamond self.
 I shine brighter now than ever before.
 So bright in fact, that I might have some light to share.
 And I expanded my definition of “social circle”.